A fractional Hadamard formula and applications: Introduction

 Then the map $\cA\to \R$, $\,a\mapsto\lambda_{s,p}(B_1(0)\setminus \ov{ B_\tau(a)})$ takes its maximum at $a=0$. \end{theorem} The proof of Theorem \ref{th:1.2} is inspired by the argument given in \cite {LL14,Kesavan} for the local case $s=1$.
 It uses the fractional Hadamard formula in Corollary \ref{cor:1.2} and maximum principles for anti-symmetric functions.
 Our proof also shows that the map $ a\mapsto\lambda_{s,p}(B_1(0)\setminus \ov{ B_\tau(a)})$ takes its minimum when the boundary of the ball $B_{\tau}(a)$ touches the one of $B_{1}(0)$, see Section~\ref{S:proofs} below.

-The proof of Theorem \ref{th:Shape-deriv} is inspired by \cite{FW18}.
-It is mainly based on the use of test functions in the variational characterization of $\l_{s,p}(\O)$ and $\l_{s,p}(\Phi(\e,\O))$.
-In the case of $\l_{s,p}(\Phi(\e,\O))$, it is important to make a change of variable so that $\l_{s,p}(\Phi(\e,\O))$ is determined by minimizing an $\e$-dependent family of seminorms among functions $u\in H^s(\R^N)$ vanishing outside the fixed set $\O$, see Section \ref{S:Not-per} below.
-An obvious choice of test functions are minimizers $u$ and $v_\e$ for $\l_{s,p}( \O)$ and $\l_{s,p}(\Phi(\e,\O))$, respectively.
+The proof of Theorem \ref{th:Shape-deriv} is based on the use of test functions in the variational characterization of $\l_{s,p}(\O)$ and $\l_{s,p}(\Phi_\e(\O))$.
+The general strategy is inspired by the direct approach in \cite{FW18}, which is related to a Neumann eigenvalue problem on manifolds.
+In the case of $\l_{s,p}(\Phi_\e(\O))$, it is important to make a change of variables so that $\l_{s,p}(\Phi_\e(\O))$ is determined by minimizing an $\e$-dependent family of seminorms among functions $u\in \cH^s_0(\Omega)$, see Section \ref{S:Not-per} below.
+An obvious choice of test functions are minimizers $u$ and $v_\e$ for $\l_{s,p}( \O)$ and $\l_{s,p}(\Phi_\e(\O))$, respectively.
 However, due to the fact that $u$ is only of class $C^s$ up to the boundary, we cannot obtain a boundary integral term directly from the divergence theorem.
 In particular, the integration by parts formula given in \cite[Theorem 1.9]{RX-Poh} does not apply to general vector fields $X$ which appear in \eqref{eq:right-der-main-th}.
-Hence, we need to replace $u$ with $\tilde \z_k u$, where $\tilde \z_k$ is a cut-off function vanishing in a $\frac{1}{k}$-neighborhood of $\de\O$.
-This leads to upper and lower estimates of $\l_{s,p}(\Phi(\e,\O))$ up to order $o(\e)$, where the first order term is given by an integral involving $\Ds(\z_k u)$ and $\n (\z_k u)$.
+Hence, we need to replace $u$ with $\z_k u$, where $\z_k$ is a cut-off function vanishing in a $\frac{1}{k}$-neighborhood of $\de\O$.
+This leads to upper and lower estimates of $\l_{s,p}(\Phi_\e(\O))$ up to order $o(\e)$, where the first order term is given by an integral involving $\Ds(\z_k u)$ and $\n (\z_k u)$.
 We refer the reader to Section~\ref{S:Onse-side} below for more precise information.
 A highly nontrivial task is now to pass to the limit as $k\to \infty$ in order to get boundary integrals involving $\psi:= u/\d^s$.
-This is most difficult part of the paper.
+This is the most difficult part of the paper.
 We refer to Proposition~\ref{lem:lim-ok} and Section~\ref{s:proof-Lemma-conv} below for more details.

-The paper is organized as follows.
-In Section \ref{S:Not-per}, we provide preliminary results on convergence properties of integral functional, inner approximations of functions in $\cH^s_0(\Omega)$ and on properties of minimizers of \eqref{eq:def-lambda-sp}.
-In Section~\ref{sec:doma-pert-assoc}, we introduce notation related to domain deformations and related quantities.